ErniW/Arduino-IMU-and-AHRS-tests/README.md

 **The position becomes stable and eventually correct after a short time.
 Achieving zero-drift correct orientation seems impossible during frequent movements.**

 **The problem is the Yaw value - try rotating around Z-axis and after a few 360 degree rotations you see how delayed the movement is.** Magnetometer is set to 20hz frequency which is slow for AHRS.
 We've changed its Output Data Rate to 80hz and fast ODR `LSM9DS1_CTRL_REG1_M` and the performance mode.
-But we couldn't see the difference.
 Documentation https://www.st.com/resource/en/datasheet/lsm9ds1.pdf

 **Different frequency/update ratio somehow fixes the issue, check the difference in v2 version.**